eiffel-community/eiffel/eiffel-syntax-and-usage/cloud-events.md

 # Eiffel and Cloud Events

-***Not ready for merge*** This document contains two alternatives that need a decision before merging

 This document describes using Eiffel on Cloud Events.
 Much inspiration is taken from the [CDEvents](https://cdevents.dev) and their idea on [cloud event binding](https://github.com/cdevents/spec/blob/main/cloudevents-binding.md).